blockchainsllc/in3-docs/docs/intro.md

 7. Once we are done with verifying the individual responses, we have bitmasks indicating verified signed responses and errors.
 Using these, we mark all signer nodes whose responses are missing as `offline`.
 If even one response is missing or is an error, we return but don't blacklist the responding node.
-Otherwise, the verification is compelete and we add this block-hash to the verified block-hash cache.
+Otherwise, the verification is complete and we add this block-hash to the verified block-hash cache.

 ![](blockhash-verification.png)